folklore, mythology, cultural studies and related disciplines

 Until there are more articles on the foamy custard site, here are some articles on other peoples' Web sites that fit with foamy custard's interests (although not necessarily written for the non-specialist):

-NEW!
 The Myth of U.S. Cultural, Religious, Political, and Social Superiority by Kristina M. Gronquist

 cultural studies and the sociology of culture by Janet Wolff